Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/select.md

 1. **Container**.
 The Container wraps the entire component.
 When the Select is focused, the sheet expands from the bottom of the Select, covering any content immediately below the Select component.
 2. **Label**.
 The label provides context to the options available in the Select.
 3. **Value**.
 The Value is the currently selected Item from the Sheet.
 4. **Sheet**.
 By default, the Sheet is hidden.
 When the Select is in a focused state, the Sheet will appear with the list of Select items available.
-It can only display a maximum of 5 items before it scrolls.
+It can only display a maximum of five items before it scrolls.
 5. **Item**.
 An Item in the Sheet can be selected by the user.
 When the user clicks on the item, the sheet collapses and changes the Value to the selected Item.
 6. **Item Active**.
 When the user opens the Sheet again, the last selected Item will be highlighted.